spacedustwill/spacedustwill.github.io/_pages/about.md

 permalink: /about/
 ---

-I am currently a postdoctoral researcher in the Bergner Astrochemistry group at the University of California, Berkeley.
-Previously, I was a Ph.D. student in the Widicus Weaver group at the University of Wisconsin-Madison.
-My research interests include planet formation, radiative transfer modeling, and ice chemistry.
+I am currently a postdoctoral researcher in the Chemistry department at the University of California, Berkeley.
+My research aims to answer big questions in the chemistry of space and the origin(s) of life, such as:

+- How do planets form?
+- Can the chemistry during planet formation plant the initial seeds life?

+To help answer these questions, I use simulations and high-performance computing to study the chemical and physical environments in which planets form, protoplanetary disks.

+Previously, I was a Ph.D. student in the at the University of Wisconsin-Madison.
+There, my research combined laboratory experiments of astrophysical ice analogs, as well as radio interferometry of star-forming regions, to better understand the chemical complexity of interstellar space.